What we do

 Unlocking high-value products from sawdust biomass waste

 The CSIR is developing a protocol aimed at optimising the extraction of xylitol, a high-value product from xylose, a sugar isolated from wood or sawdust biomass.
 Maximising the value of underutilised byproducts or waste aligns closely with the principles of a circular economy.
 The new extraction protocol provides comprehensive guidelines for evaluating and processing parameters to convert xylose into an important platform for sustainable bioproducts, particularly targeting the xylitol market.
+The project was funded by the Technology Innovation Agency.

 Our facilities